oleg-nenashev/jenkins-blueocean-experimental/README.md

 </aside>

 Contains a Dockerfile for a Jenkins + BlueOcean + Pipeline bundle.
-For Java 11 it also includes all pathes needed to run it out of the box.
+For Java 11 it also includes all patches needed to run it out of the box.

 ## Deployment destinations